-B. No employee may perform a safety-sensitive function when that employee has a prohibited drug, or an alcohol concentration of 0.02 or more, in his or her system.
+B. No employee may perform a safety-sensitive function when that employee has a prohibited drug, or an alcohol concentration of 0.02 or more, in the employee's system.
 Employees who are covered by this section currently include all persons in the following job classifications:

 9202 Airport Communications Dispatcher

 9203 Senior Airport Communications Dispatcher

+9212 Aviation Security Analyst

-9212 Airport Safety Officer
+9213 Airfield Safety Officer

+9220 Aviation Security Operations Supervisor

-9220 Airport Operations Supervisor
+9221 Airport Operations Supervisor

 1929 Parts Storekeeper